jrenslin/everyday-helpers/README.md

 These scripts open pre-defined tmux sessions.

-### `jsonifyString.php`
+### `jsonifyString.php` and `csvReplaceSeparator.php`

-This script splits an input string into an array (based on a provided separator) and returns the array JSON-encoded.
+`jsonifyString.php` splits an input string into an array (based on a provided separator) and returns the array JSON-encoded. `csvReplaceSeparator.php`, based on the former, replaces the separator in the provided string by another and prints the corrected string.
 Written in PHP.

 Install Script
 --------------